nuxencs/seasonpackarr/ARCHITECTURE.md

 Preferred dependency direction:

 1. `cmd/` may depend on `internal/*`
-2. `internal/http/` may orchestrate across config, metadata, notifications, release logic, torrents, files
+2. `internal/http/` may orchestrate across config, notifications, release logic, torrents, and files
 3. leaf packages should stay narrow:
    - `internal/release/` should not know HTTP details
    - `internal/files/` should not know webhook payloads
-   - `internal/metadata/` should not know HTTP transport internals
 4. `internal/domain/` holds cross-package data shapes and status concepts

 If a change starts pushing transport concerns into matching logic or file ops, stop and re-check the boundary.